What We Do

 Our pedagogy specialists and instructors have decades of experience teaching English across the globe with diverse populations in corporate and academic settings.
 Their deep knowledge of world languages and cultures, as well as the ELI’s small class sizes, allows instructors to provide immediate, individualized feedback to improve students’ approach to speaking and writing English.
 In flexible programming throughout the calendar year, students build fluency and comfort with the English language and North American cultures as they gain experience speaking with welcoming peers and instructors in new, engaging settings.

-Shane Dunkle is an ESL instructor and tutor in UChicago’s English Language Institute (ELI), where his responsibilities include classroom instruction and private tutoring in all the major skill areas of English.
-Shane has been teaching English since 2001 and has spent half of his teaching career in Japan and the other half in Chicago.
-He has taught all age groups from preschool to senior citizens and has participated in program development and teacher training for various institutions.
-He holds a master’s degree in applied linguistics from the University of Illinois at Chicago and likes to watch movies and talk about Chicago in his off time.
+Shane Dunkle is an ESL instructor in UChicago’s English Language Institute (ELI) where his responsibilities include classroom instruction, coordinating the ELI speaking courses, individualized instruction, and ELI course and curriculum programming.
+Shane has been teaching English since 2001 and has spent half of his career in Japan and the other half in Chicago.
+He has taught all age groups from preschool to senior citizens and has participated in program development and teacher training for various institutions along with curriculum design in all 4 skill areas.
+He holds a master’s degree in applied linguistics from the University of Illinois at Chicago and a BA in English Literature and Film from UIUC.
+He likes to watch movies, play board games, and talk about the World's Columbian Exposition in his off time.

 Paul’s passion for communication, language, and linguistics led him to teaching, and in 2009 he received an MA in linguistics from Northeastern Illinois University.
 As a graduate assistant there, he specialized in improving the academic writing of non-native and generation 1.5 writers.
 Before joining the staff at UChicago’s English Language Institute (ELI), Paul worked at number of universities and colleges in the Chicago area.
 Paul holds a BA in theatre arts from New Mexico State University and has worked professionally on stage and on camera.
 He enjoys offering his ESL students an actor’s perspective on expressive and comprehensible vocal production.

-Ashley Merriweather is an ESL pedagogy assistant for the English Language Institute (ELI).
-Her responsibilities include a range of tasks linked to ESL pedagogy, including coordinating the tutoring program and weekly conversation hour, scheduling courses and events, and supervising student workers.
-Ashley earned a BA in intercultural and global communication, and is currently completing her master's degree in applied linguistics at the University of Illinois at Chicago (UIC).
+Ashley Merriweather is a language pedagogy specialist for the English Language Institute (ELI).
+Her responsibilities include a range of tasks linked to ESL pedagogy, including coordinating the tutoring program and weekly conversation hour.
+Ashley earned a BA in intercultural and global communication, and a master's degree in applied linguistics at the University of Illinois at Chicago.
 She brings her passion for diversity, pedagogy, and linguistics to her work.